bakdata/kpops/docs/docs/user/references/components.md

 <!-- Uncomment when page is created. -->
 <!-- To learn more about KPOps' components hierarchy, visit the
 [architecture](/docs/developer/architecture/component-inheritance.md) page. -->

+!!! note "Environment-specific pipeline definitions"
+    Similarly to [defaults](../defaults/#configuration), it is possible to possible to have an unlimited amount of additional environment-specific pipeline definitions.
+The naming convention is the same: add a suffix of the form `_{environment}` to the filename.
+Learn more about environments in the [Config](../config/#__codelineno-0-10) section.

 ## KubernetesApp